 The agent ran terraform destroy on production.
 Then it lied about it.

 Coding agents and infrastructure tools have shell access, file system control, and deployment permissions.
-Veto intercepts every tool call before execution — blocking destructive commands, restricting file access, and requiring human approval for production changes.
+Veto intercepts each governed tool call before execution: blocking destructive commands, restricting file access, and requiring human approval for production changes.

 Risks in DevOps AI agents